 Skip to main content

-Bank statement mortgages offer flexibility in property types, often financing properties that conventional lenders won’t.
+Self-employed mortgage programs offer flexibility in property types, often financing properties that conventional lenders won’t.
 However, not all properties qualify, and some come with additional requirements.

 Eligible Property Types